Biliopancreatic Diversion with Duodenal Switch

 • Causes favorable changes in gut hormones to reduce appetite and improve satiety.

-• Is the most effective against diabetes compared to other surgeries.
+• It is the most effective against diabetes compared to other surgeries.

 Disadvantages